molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

     Hybridization of carbon in Methane: sp3

-For perceiving the hybridization state of all `Chem.Atom`_ instances contained in a `Chem.MolecularGraph`_ instance and saving the information for later use as value of the corresponding property
+For perceiving the hybridization state of all `Chem.Atom`_ instances contained in a `Chem.MolecularGraph`_ instance and saving the information for later use as value of the corresponding property `Chem.AtomProperty.HYBRIDIZATION`_ the convenience function `Chem.perceiveHybridizationStates()`_ is provided.
-`Chem.AtomProperty.HYBRIDIZATION`_ the convenience function `Chem.perceiveHybridizationStates()`_ is provided.
-The function expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for information) as second argument.
+The function expects the `Chem.MolecularGraph`_ instance as first argument and the value of the *overwrite* flag (see section `Implicit Hydrogen Count Calculation`_ for more information) as second argument.

 Example 2: Hybridization of Alanine atoms